Optometric Support Services

 Online Optometric Support Services Programs

-In 2017-2018, 85 schools offered a optometric support program of some type.
+In the 2018-2019 academic year, 85 schools offered some type of ophthalmic and optometric support services program.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|